Last updated June 16th 2021

 Consult the World Health Organisation advice and that of your own governments in terms of whether you should actually be travelling and what the implications of that, e.g. quarantine upon return, might be.

-Do you need a test?
+Do you need a test for Portugal travel?

-Portuguese nationals and residents who are travelling for essential reasons can be tested upon arrival but will have to cover the cost of the test, i.e. €100.
+Portuguese nationals and residents who are travelling for essential reasons can be tested upon arrival but will have to cover the cost of the test, i.e. around €100.
 Airlines are being held responsible, i.e. fined, for allowing non-Portuguese passengers to board without a test.

 You will need to complete a Passenger Locator Card online before boarding your flight.

 Madeira and the Azores require all visitors to produce a negative (RT-PCR) Covid-19 test completed within 72 hours of departure or to be tested on arrival, free of charge.
 As mentioned above, Madeira will also accept NHS certification of vaccination instead of the test.

 Fill in your passenger registration form for Madeira here.

 You also have to fill in a passenger registration form for the Azores – see this site.

 Where to get a PCR test done in Portugal for your return flight

 There are private labs all ove the country that will do a PCR test for you.
 You can usually book online.
 Do a Google search for “teste covid 19” and add the name of the town to see what comes up.
 Mike has used Unilabs, which was pretty efficient and they have clinics in many towns and cities.